 Employees are, with the permission of their supervisor, encouraged to participate as faculty and speakers at educational programs and functions.
-However, all honoraria shall be turned over to EMSA unless the employee used paid time off to attend the program for that portion of the program for which the honoraria is paid.
+However, any honoraria in excess of two hundred (\$200) shall be turned over to EMSA unless the employee used paid time off to attend the program for that portion of the program for which the honoraria is paid.